-Farang (Thailand), Laowai (China), Gwai Lo (Hong Kong) — there are many words for foreigners in Asia, but not all are considered rude or derogatory!
+Farang (Thailand), Laowai (China), Gwai Lo (Hong Kong) — there are many words for foreigners in Asia, but don't worry: not all are considered rude or derogatory!

-Laowai isn't the only word directed at Western tourists in Asia; nearly every country has at least one word for referring to foreigners.
-Farang is an accepted word in Thailand for describing visitors of all types.
+Laowai isn't the only word directed at Western tourists in Asia; nearly every country has at least one widespread word reserved for referring to foreigners.
+Farang is an accepted word in Thailand for describing Western or non-Thai visitors of all types.
 As in any language, the context, setting, and tone differentiate between endearment and insult.

 Why Do Foreigners Get so Much Attention in Asia?